 The long Star Wars tradition of incompetent enemies

 And to be honest, this is pretty much in character for Star Wars.
-From the stormtroopers who miss their targets inside the same detention center control room to Sith troopers who can’t hit a stampede of horses on the hull of a ship, it’s like a given in Star Wars that the masses of bad guys aren’t really that dangerous.
+From the stormtroopers who miss their targets inside the same detention center control room to Sith troopers who can’t hit a stampede of horses on the hull of a ship, it’s a given in Star Wars that the masses of bad guys aren’t really that dangerous.
 B1 battle droids basically exist for our lightsaber-wielding Jedi heroes to hack and slash their way forward.
 To have actually made them either tactically smart or effective with their blasters would have changed the story.

 The super battle droid mitigates this absurdity somewhat, as our hero must actually stop and fight with some intensity to overcome this stronger opponent, but even these tougher machines fall into the category of cannon fodder as we follow our heroes through their battles.